WHO IS A PERMANENT RESIDENT?

 - EB-2 Special Handling Labor Certification (“PERM”)

-- Requires the UW Hiring Unit to appropriately test the national labor market and provide evidence of such according to the regulations.
-See below for more information.
+- Requires the UW to test the national labor market by conducting a national recruitment and provide evidence of such according to the regulations.

-- Employees hired using a waiver are not eligible for PR under this category.
+- Employees hired using a waiver are not eligible for PR under this category since no recruitment was conducted.

 - EB-1B Outstanding Professor or Researcher (OPR)